jcoliz/MsSentinel.HandsOnLab.1/README.md

 # Microsoft Sentinel Hands On Lab #1

 When this lab is complete, participants will set up a Microsoft Sentinel workspace, and connect a Codeless Connector Platform-based connector to a live API endpoint.
 With that in place, they'll explore common components deployed in a Microsoft Sentinel solution, including: Workbooks, parsers, and analytics rules.
+Finally, we'll make a few changes to those components using the Sentinel UI.

 ## Prerequisites